bnjmnrsh/CloudflareWorker-middleman-API/readme.md

 ### Speed 🏎

-Cloudflare's global network of low latency servers ensures that your requests are handeled by a hub nearest to your users.
-Further, any subsequent 3rd party API fetch calls your worker make, use Cloudfare's best-in-class global network, resulting in flaming hot tacos for response times 🌮🌮 (and who doesn't like tacos).
+Cloudflare's global network of low-latency servers ensures that your requests are handled by a hub nearest to your users.
+Further, any subsequent 3rd party API fetch calls your worker makes use of Cloudflare's best-in-class global network, resulting in flaming hot tacos for response times 🌮🌮 (and who doesn't like tacos).

-Anecdotal experience based on flaky broadband in rural Scotland, and an even shoddier 3G network _prove™️_ that this middleman API approach greatly improved the responsiveness of my apps, especially when collating two or more asynchronous fetch requests.
-Also, I can now run faster, can learn a new languages in a day, and have lasers for eyes .... your millage may vary. 🏃🏼‍♂️ 🕶️
+Anecdotal experience based on flaky broadband in rural Scotland and an even shoddier 3G network _proves_ that this middleman API approach greatly improved the responsiveness of my apps, especially when collating two or more asynchronous fetch requests.
+Also, I can now run faster, learn a new language in a day, and have lasers for my eyes .... your mileage may vary. 🏃🏼‍♂️ 🕶️

 ## What's included?